 - 3.7.
 Sales data for crushed rock production is not available for Worcestershire due to the long standing confidentially arrangements agreed between the industry and government to protect operators' commercial interests.
 This means that sales data will not be released or published where there are less than 3 operational sites in an area.
 The last time there were three operating quarries producing crushed rock in Worcestershire was 2003 and since then crushed rock sales data for Worcestershire has been combined with that for Herefordshire.
-The same situation applies for Staffordshire and Warwickshire and their figures are now combined. - Figure 3.3 shows that the combined figures for crushed rock sales in 3.8.
-Herefordshire and Worcestershire have declined in the past 10 years.
-This trend is true of all sub-regions within the West Midlands (see Figure 3.4). - 3.9.
-The most recent data available is for 2010, however officers are aware that the only currently permitted crushed rock site in Worcestershire ceased operation in March/April 2012 and is currently being restored.
+The same situation applies for Staffordshire and Warwickshire and their figures are now combined. - 3.8.
+Figure 3.4 shows that the combined figures for crushed rock sales in Herefordshire and Worcestershire have declined in the past 10 years.
+This trend is true of all sub-regions within the West Midlands (see Figure 3.6). - 3.9.
+The only currently permitted crushed rock site in Worcestershire ceased operation in March/April 2012 and is currently being restored.
 There are therefore currently no operational crushed rock quarries in Worcestershire. - 3.10.
-In the West Midlands Region as a whole crushed rock sales have halved in the last 15 years, with a decline in sales in all sub-regions except Shropshire (see Figure 3.4).
+In the West Midlands Region as a whole crushed rock sales have halved in the last 15 years, with a decline in sales in all sub-regions except Shropshire (see Figure 3.6).